sahimsaami/bikes-for-refugees/README.md

 ## Set up

 1. **Clone** [this repository](https://github.com/Migracode-Barcelona/bikes-for-refugees.git) onto your machine.
 You can use this [video guide](https://www.youtube.com/watch?v=ILJ4dfOL7zs) to refresh your memory if you're stuck.
-1. Open up the repository you just cloned using VSCode.
+2. Open up the repository you just cloned using VSCode.
-1. Make a new branch for your work in the form `cohort/name`.
-For example: `NW7/GermanBencci`
+3. Make a new branch

 You're now ready to code!